NRNarender/CriminalManagement/README.md

 # Criminal Management System

-A desktop-based Criminal Record Management System with MySQL database and GUI built using Tkinter.
+A Criminal Record Management System with MySQL database and GUI built using Tkinter.

 ## Features